karakun/karakun.github.io/_posts/2024-12-12-Hackergarten.md

 not all of which are technical.
 This article provides proof of this fact.
 Marcus Fihlon proposed an outstanding idea, and [Tamari](/people/tamari) and [Ixchel](/people/ixchel) collaborated to execute it.

 Within minutes, a list of topics began to take shape.
 Each person had the opportunity to introduce a project and a first idea of how they would like to contribute.
 For example, you might have an issue with your favourite open source project you work with or would like to contribute to.
-We are aware that several open-source projects have spent time welcoming new contributors, and you can find issues marked as "first contribution".
+We are aware that several open-source projects have spent time welcoming new contributors, and you can find issues marked as ["good first contribution"](https://github.com/search?q=label%3A%22good+first+contribution%22+state%3Aopen&type=issues) or ["hackergarten"](https://github.com/search?q=label%3Ahackergarten+state%3Aopen&type=issues).
 However, it is precisely this that makes Hackergarten such a unique event.
 The event has a clear starting point, people with passion in IT and a willingness to make the world a better place, one contribution at the time.

 Here you can see the list of topics we proposed tonight: